carpentries-incubator/spreadsheet-humanities-lesson/_episodes/02-common-mistakes.md

 ## <a name="info"></a> Entering more than one piece of information in a cell

-**Example**: You find one male, and one female of the same species.
-You enter this as 1M, 1F.
+**Example**: You find two terms for the same title.
+You enter this as Great Britain -- History -- To 1485 -- Early works to 1800.; England -- Description and travel -- Early works to 1800.

 **Solution**: Don't include more than one piece of information in a cell.
 This will limit the ways in which you can analyze your data.
-If you need both these measurements, design your data sheet to include this information.
-For example, include one column for number of individuals and a separate column for sex.
+If you need both these terms, design your data sheet to include this information.
+For example, have multiple columns for terms.

 ## <a name="field_name"></a> Using problematic field names
 Choose descriptive field names, but be careful not to include spaces, numbers, or special characters of any kind.
 Spaces can be